-The purpose for exploring this topic in this section is because the human brain and mind (which are arguably not the same thing) are both extraordinarily complex, and it is worthwhile understanding the various ways that they can be influenced.
+The purpose for exploring this topic in this section is because the human brain is extraordinarily complex, and it is worthwhile understanding the various ways that it can be influenced.
 In an interesting and revealing taste test experiment done in 2005, somewhat surprising results were found and it ties into the discussion about what factors tend to influence the brain and the mind (which are not the same thing - that's another story for another time).

 The study (see Fig. 9.9 below) conducted taste tests for unknown sodas A and B, which in the first trial were Coke and Pepsi.
 Guess what?
 There was no 'winner' in the subjects' preference, it was a 50% to 50% split down the middle.
 Should that surprise anyone?
 For all intents and purposes they are identical beverages.
 However, in the second trial, one cup was labeled "Coke" and the second cup was labeled "Other", but both cups actually contained Coke.
 In this taste test there was an 85% preference for the drink labeled "Coke".
 But its competitor was the exact same beverage, it just wasn't labeled Coke.
-Finally, in the third trial, again both drinks were the same, only this time it was Pepsi, with one of the cups labeled "Pepsi" and the second cup labeled "Other", yet both cups contained Pepsi.
-The result now was a 50% - 50% split between Pepsi and Other.
+Finally, in the third trial, again both drinks were the same, only this time it was Pepsi, with one of the cups was labeled "Pepsi" and the second cup labeled "Other" with both cups containing Pepsi.
+The result now was a 50% split between Pepsi and Other.
 What does this tell us?
 Does it tell us about the actual taste of the beverages?
 No, not really.
 Does it tell us about the perception that already exists in people's minds regarding the two beverages?
-Yes.
-A preconceived opinion seems to be a key element of the study, according to the setup of the experiment.
+Yes, this seems to be a key element of the study according to the setup of the experiment.
 Another thing it indicates to us is that Coke has a more successful marketing campaign than Pepsi.